TL;DR – Part of NTUC Social Enterprises’ 10-year plan to transform themselves.

 With three nursing homes at Jurong West, Chai Chee and Geylang East, this signals the commitment of NTUC Health, a NTUC Social Enterprise, to meet the needs of the seniors now, and in the future, in as holistic a manner as possible.

 The nursing homes are an important component in NTUC Health’s network of health and eldercare services.
-With its comprehensive suite of services including home care services, day and senior care centres, senior activity centres, senior wellness centre, pharmacies, dental and family medicine clinic and the nursing home, NTUC Health is able to widen its social footprint to better meet the different needs of seniors and empower them to age in place.
+With its comprehensive suite of services including home care services, day and senior care centres, senior activity centres, senior wellness centre, dental and family medicine clinic and the nursing home, NTUC Health is able to widen its social footprint to better meet the different needs of seniors and empower them to age in place.
 In doing so, it is also supporting workers in the care of their elderly dependents.

 What’s a NTUC Social Enterprise?